aileenzeng/aileenzeng.github.io/index.md

 I previously was at the University of Rochester, where I was a Teaching Assistant for the Introduction to Computer Science class (in Java).

-In my spare time, I like to run, prctice violin, hike, and play card games.
+In my spare time, I like to run, practice violin, hike, and play card games.

 Please get in touch with me!
 My email is <mailto:aileenz@cs.washington.edu>